ionelmc/pytest-benchmark/README.rst

       or whole programs you will need to write a wrapper function.
     * In a test you can only benchmark one function.
 If you want to benchmark many functions write more tests or use `parametrization <http://docs.pytest.org/en/latest/parametrize.html>`.
-    * To run the benchmarks you simply use `py.test` to run your "tests".
+    * To run the benchmarks you simply use `pytest` to run your "tests".
 The plugin will automatically do the benchmarking and generate a result table.
-Run ``py.test --help`` for more details.
+Run ``pytest --help`` for more details.

 This plugin provides a `benchmark` fixture.
 This fixture is a callable object that will benchmark any function passed to it.